The financial slap in the face I needed to rethink my career longevity.

 2. I didn’t have a bloody clue what I might like to do in my future work

-I couldn’t admit this out loud and do nothing about it.
+I couldn’t admit this out loud and do nothing about it!

-And something changed.
+So, something changed.

 “A bit of common sense leaked in”, as my Dad might say.